andrealorenzon/testo_tesi/tesi.md

 ### Models

-The following list of models has been trained for every dataset/resampler combination.
-All models used `scikit-learn` implementation.
+The following list of models has been trained for every different dataset/resampler combination.
+All models used the relative `scikit-learn` implementation.

 * k-neighbors classifier
   * k=3